A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

-To validate the proposed SSKT model, we compare the predicted collision frequency with the DEM simulation results.
+To validate the proposed SSKT model, we compared the predicted collision frequency with the DEM simulation results.
 We performed several DEM simulations with different $t_c/{t_f}$ at $\phi=0.3$.
-We compared our results with the predictions from \cite{berzi2015steady} (Note: all collision frequency related terms in their study should be multiplied by a factor $1/(1+t_{c}/t_f)$ or $[1+\frac{24\phi g_0}{5} (\frac{\rho d T_k}{4k})^{1/2}]^{-1}$).
-As shown in figure \ref{fig:freq_comp}, SSKT could match the reduced collision frequency better as $t_c/{t_f}$ increases.
-In general, the pressure could be divided into two parts, $p=p_{col}+p_{kin}$, in which $p_{col}$ is related to the collision frequency and $p_{kin}$ is related to the particle kinetic fluctuation.
+Our results were compared with the predictions from the model by \textcite{berzi2015steady} based on measured $T_k$ from DEM.
+As shown in figure \ref{fig:freq_comp}, the collision frequency predicted by the SSKT model could match the reduced collision frequency better as $t_c/{t_f}$ increases.
+In general, the flow pressure could be divided into two parts, $p=p_{col}+p_{kin}$.
+Here, $p_{col}$ is related to the collision frequency and $p_{kin}$ is related to the particle kinetic fluctuation.
 The SSKT predicts that $p_{kin}$ is not affected by the elastic energy and $p_{col}$ varies along with the reduced collision frequency as shown in figure \ref{fig:pres_comp}.

-In the case of shear flows, the driving forces are converted to granular temperature through shear work, and ‘heat’ is dissipated through inelastic collisions.
-When shear is present, the velocity correlation as a result of the force chain has to be considered \citep{jenkins2006dense,jenkins2007dense}.
-For homogeneous shear flows at steady state without external effect, we can write the kinetic fluctuation energy balance as
+In the case of steady shear flows, the driving forces are converted to granular temperature through shear work, and ‘heat’ is dissipated through inelastic collisions.
+For dense steady-state shear flows, the velocity correlation as a result of the force chain has to be considered \citep{jenkins2006dense,jenkins2007dense}.

-Here $L$ is the correlation length which is a function of the solid volume fraction and restitution coefficient. $g_{0,f}$ is the value of radial distribution function at $\phi_f=0.49$ \citep{berzi2014extended}.
+Here $L$ is the correlation length which is a function of the solid volume fraction and restitution coefficient. $g_{0,f}$ is the value of radial distribution function at $\phi_f=0.49$. \citep{berzi2014extended}